 The Tla'amin fishery for domestic (FSC) purposes under the Tla'amin Final Agreement (Treaty) came into effect on April 5, 2016.
 The Tla'amin Nation is located near the City of Powell River, 130 km northwest of Vancouver.
-The Tla'amin fishery for domestic (FSC)

-purposes under the Tla'amin Final Agreement (Treaty) includes a domestic allocation for prawns.
+The Tla'amin fishery for domestic (FSC) purposes under the Tla'amin Final Agreement (Treaty) includes a domestic allocation for prawns.
+More information on the Treaty can be found at:

-8.2.
+7.2.
 Ahousaht, Ehattesaht, Hesquiaht, Mowachat/Muchalaht, Tla-o-qui-aht